jthuraisamy/Cypherflow/demos/TicTacToe/README.md

 }
 ```

 Any service subscribing to that channel can check to see whether its included tasks can participate in each submitted graph.
-In this case, the `GameService` iterates through its tasks: `InitializeBoard` and `PlaceMark`.

-For each task, the service [scans the graph](/src/index.ts#L178) for eligible output nodes that the task can potentially process.
+[For each task](/src/index.ts#L175), the service scans the graph for eligible output nodes that the task can potentially generate.
 Specifically, it is looking for nodes that match the expected output labels and do not appear to be in a *computed* state (a lifecycle term we will circle back to).
 The number of output nodes determines how many instances of the task should be spun-up for this graph.

+In this case, the `GameService` iterates through two tasks: `InitializeBoard` and `PlaceMark`.
+For each task, two instances are created because both nodes in the submission match the expected output label (`Board`) and do not appear to be in a computed state (as per the specification diagrams [above](#tasks)).
+With four tasks in total being created, we can start to track their lifecycles and the dataflow-like interactions they have toward the outcome of contributing to the experience graph.